By Connie Leinbach

 “This is one of the most challenging years because of depressed revenues,” he said.

-One of the lost revenue sources he cited was that the N.C.
-General Assembly cut Medicaid payments to all counties resulting in about a $300,000 revenue shortfall for Hyde.
-He also said a request of $100,000 from the Ocracoke Occupancy Tax Board to supplement the island EMS operations was declined.
+One of the lost revenue sources he cited was the N.C.
+General Assembly cuts in Medicaid payments to all counties resulting in about a $300,000 revenue shortfall for Hyde.
+He also said a request last year of $100,000 from the Ocracoke Occupancy Tax Board to supplement the island EMS operations was declined.

 But the tax base is the big concern.